Protection of Migrant Children’s Rights: Training and Toolkit for Charity Workers in Greece and in the UK

 - Mehmet Metin Uzun,'Governing Artificial Intelligence: Regulatory Public Policy Framework' (with Prof Oliver Jones, University of Exeter - Politics Department)

 Professor Beduschi holds a PhD in Law (2011) from the University of Montpellier 1, France.
 She also received an LLB degree in Law (in 2003), an LLM degree in International and European Law (Maîtrise in 2004), and an LLM degree in European Human Rights Law (Master 2 in 2005) from the University of Montpellier 1, France.
 She also holds an LLB degree in Law from the UNESP (University of the State of São Paulo, Brazil) obtained in 2000.
-She is an Attorney-at-Law in São Paulo, Brazil since 2001.
+She was admitted to the Bar as an Attorney-at-Law in São Paulo, Brazil, in 2001.

-She held Visiting Research Fellowships at the Max Planck Institute for Comparative Public Law and International Law (2017) and the Geneva Academy of International Humanitarian Law and Human Rights (University of Geneva) (2019 and 2021-2022).
+She has held Visiting Research Fellowships at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg (2017) and the Geneva Academy of International Humanitarian Law and Human Rights (University of Geneva) (2019 and 2021-2022).

 Her previous academic positions at the University of Exeter Law School include those of Lecturer (2012-2016), Senior Lecturer (2016-2019), and Associate Professor (2019-2022).